0100101101011010/food/foodventures/_posts/2019-01-20-what-i-ate-attempting-meal-prep.md

  - MealPrepSunday
  - plant-based
  - office lunches
-excerpt: "Now that I've got an access card for the office, I can start bringing microwaveable food to reheat at lunchtime without fear of getting locked out!"
+excerpt: "Now that I've got an access card for the office, I can start bringing microwaveable food to reheat at lunchtime without fear of getting locked out!
+I really put effort into meal prepping most of my meals this week to save time."
 img: /food/foodventures/images/jan-20-2019.jpg
 comments: "0"
 ---